 You can find out what works for your business by tracking your sales record and collecting customer feedback.

-If you are looking forward to starting your business, here is an article can help you: 10 things to keep in mind before starting any new business.
+Also Read: 10 things to keep in mind before starting any new business.

 Image Source: Pexels.com